howdoicomputer/junar/README.md

 ### Documentation

-The git wiki should be up to date and contain all that is needed to learn how to use this gem.
+The git wiki should be up to date and contain all that is needed.

+Yardoc support is available as well.

+    yard

+The above command will generate a doc directory filled with static content.

+    yard server

+Yard can serve up the static content on port 8808 for browsing.

 ### Authentication